AlexandrosLiaskos/obsidian-scraper/README.md

 Options:
 - `--url, -u`: URL to scrape (can be provided multiple times)
 - `--file, -f`: File containing URLs to scrape (one per line)
-- `--vault, -v`: Path to Obsidian vault (required)
+- `--vault, -v`: Path to Obsidian vault (required if --output is not used)
 - `--output, -o`: Custom output path for markdown files (overrides vault+folder)
 - `--folder`: Folder within vault to save clippings (default: "Clippings")
-- `--template, -t`: Template file path for formatting
+- `--template, -t`: Template file path for formatting (defaults to internal template)

 ### Scrape Entire Site